Fitting Powder Diffraction data

 Hint:

-You can use the same approach as in the previous part of the tutorial, but this time you need to create a sample model for Si and link it to the LBCO experiment.
-You can use the plot_meas_vs_calc method of the project to visualize the patterns.
+You can use the same approach as in the previous part of the notebook, but this time you need to create a sample model for Si and link it to the LBCO experiment.

 Solution: